fer-aguirre/fer-aguirre/README.md

 ## Hi there! 👋

 As a data journalist, my role is centered around enhancing traditional investigative journalism through data analysis.
-I collaborate on data-driven projects, fostering understanding of data work within the team.
-My work includes scraping and cleaning data, creating data memos, conducting research and translating technical investigations into audience-friendly documentation.
+My work includes scraping and cleaning data, creating data memos, conducting research and fostering understanding of data work within the team.

 ### About me